Psychologist, Psychotherapist and Psychiatrist: What's the Difference?

 Under the Medical Practitioners Benefit, the PSHCP provides coverage for various paramedical services, such as psychologists.
 However, the Plan does not provide reimbursement for expenses incurred for the services of a psychotherapist or a psychiatrist.

 In October 2014, the coverage offered under the PSHCP for the services of a psychologist increased from $1,000 to $2,000 per calendar year (reimbursed at 80%).
 To be eligible under the Plan, the services rendered must:

-be performed by a psychologist that is registered, licensed or certified—in accordance with provincial/territorial regulations—to practice in the jurisdiction where the services are rendered;
+- be performed by a psychologist that is registered, licensed or certified—in accordance with provincial/territorial regulations—to practive in the jurisdiction where the services are rendered;

-require the skills and qualifications of the psychologist;
+- Require the skills and qualifications of the psychologist; and

 For Plan members who live in isolated posts where there is no practicing psychologist, the PSHCP provides coverage for the services of a social worker.
 To be eligible, the social worker must have a Master’s degree in Social Work and be listed on the appropriate provincial/territorial registry.
 The isolated post must be identified in the National Joint Council’s Isolated Posts and Government Housing Directive.

 The minimum provincial/territorial educational requirement to become a psychologist varies from region to region.
 Some require a Doctoral Degree in psychology and others require a Master’s degree in psychology.
 Psychologists must also be registered or licensed with the appropriate regulating body in the province or territory where they practice.
 Psychologists are not authorized to prescribe medication as part of the treatment they provide.